Masti (2004 film)

 Masti (English translation: Fun) is a 2004 Indian Hindi-language adult comedy film directed by Indra Kumar, starring Ajay Devgn, Vivek Oberoi, Riteish Deshmukh, Aftab Shivdasani, Lara Dutta, Amrita Rao, Tara Sharma, and Genelia.
 The film was released in 2004, and received positive responses from critics, and also managed to do well at the box office.
-The film spawned two sequels, Grand Masti (2013) and Great Grand Masti (2016).
+The film spawned three sequels, Grand Masti (2013), Great Grand Masti (2016) and Mastiii 4 (2025).

 Plot

 Masti revolves around three bachelors, Meet, Prem, and Amar.
 Their lives are carefree until they each marry and become bitter, unsatisfied husbands.
 Meet marries Anchal, who is obsessively possessive about her husband.
 Prem marries Geeta, who is overly religious, and thus their sexual life suffers.
 Amar marries Bindiya, who is the daughter of an equally aggressive and workout junkie mother.
 Fed up, the men get together one day and plan to reintroduce the fun and excitement into their lives.
 They set their sights on other women but eventually realize they have all been seeing the same girl, Monica.
 She blackmails the trio, blackmailing by threatening to expose the affairs to their wives unless they give her Rs.
 10 lacs.

 Having gathered the money, the terrified men arrive at the drop-off location, only to find Monica dead in her car.
 They panic and try to hide her body to avoid blame, but are interrupted by police officer Sikander, who is suspicious of them.
 The trio goes to Monica's house for further investigation, and they hide on Monica's veranda after they realise that Sikander had followed them there.
 The next morning, a mysterious man finds them and reveals that he killed Monica, demanding a ransom to cover the crime.
 The guilt-ridden men go to their respective wives to apologise, since they feel like the truth is bound to be revealed.
 The very next day, the killer pursues the men, resulting in a shootout in which they unintentionally kill the mysterious man.
 Afterward, they are arrested and imprisoned.
 Their wives arrive at the jail, and the men emotionally reveal the truth.
 After some time, the women reveal that the entire situation was set up by them as a prank– Monica is alive, and the 'killer' is an undercover cop.
 Sikander himself, is actually Bindiya's cousin.
 The women wanted to teach their husbands a lesson and remind them to be appreciative.
 The men then apologize to their wives and promise to never do "masti" again.